William Holford, Baron Holford: Cambridge – the Holford-Wright Report

-In 1950 Holford, along with H Myles Wright produced a report for Cambridgeshire County Council titles 'Cambridge Planning Proposals' (digitised by Cambridge City Council here).
-A controversial report, much of his road proposals were never completed.
+In 1948 Holford was appointed by Cambridgeshire County Council as consultant to prepare a plan for Cambridge.
+In 1950 Holford, along with H Myles Wright produced a report for Cambridgeshire County Council titled "Cambridge Planning Proposals".
+Holford recommended that Cambridge should not grow.
+The number of residents should be capped at 100,000 and new manufacturing should not be allowed to develop with the boundaries of the county town.
+Holford's restrictive strategy only unraveled in the early 1980s when 260 small high tech companies had been established in Cambridge.

+Much of the report's road proposals were never completed.
 This included his proposal to build a ring road around Cambridge, only sections of which were ever built.
 These sections include Perne Road, Brooks Road and Barnwell Road.
-The last of the three was due to link up to Milton Road via a new road bridge over Stourbridge Common but the strength of protests prevented this from ever being built.
-At Cambridge Railway Station the report also proposed a new footbridge linking East Cambridge directly to the railway station, with a proposed car park and bus stop on a site off Rustat Road opposite the current station.
+At Cambridge railway station the report proposed a new footbridge linking East Cambridge directly to the railway station, with a proposed car park and bus stop on a site off Rustat Road opposite the current station.
 Despite numerous calls over the decades, an eastern entrance to Cambridge railway station has never been built.